How many students transfer into Washington College every year?

 Who do I talk to about transferring my credits from my previous institution?

-All admitted applicants receive a preliminary credit review of their transcripts within 2-3 weeks of the admission decision.
-The registrar’s office performs an official review of the final transcript prior to entering Washington College.
+All admitted applicants receive a preliminary credit review of their transcripts within 2 weeks of the admission decision.
+The Office of Student Records and Registration performs an official review of the final transcript prior to entering Washington College.

 The maximum number of credits that will transfer is 72, from both a 2- and a 4-year institution.

-Any questions you have about your credits at a former institution and the transfer of those credits should be directed to the registrar’s office (410-778-7299).
-Questions about registering for classes and the academic requirements at Washington College should be directed to the Associate Provost’s office (410-778-7206).
+Any questions you have about your credits at a former institution and the transfer of those credits should be directed to the Office of Student Records and Registration (410-778-7299).
+Questions about registering for classes and the academic requirements at Washington College should also be directed to the Office of Student Records and Registration.

-Will I have to take an English 101 and/or a GRW (Global Perspectives: Reading & Writing) course?
+Will I have to take an English 101 and/or a FYS (First Year Seminar) course?

 This depends upon how many credits you are entering with.
-Generally, students with 31 or fewer credits are required to take both the ENG 101 and GRW courses.
+Generally, students with 31 or fewer credits are required to take both the ENG 101 and FYS courses.

 How will I be assigned an academic advisor?